Art-Sells/HPM/VavityCodeBase/readme.md

 # Vavity (version 1)

-If you import your investment asset at an external asset price per token at $60k (for example), Vavity anchors your investment at that price (should the asset price decline) ensuring your investments are bear-market immune.
+If you import your investment asset at an external asset price per token at $60k (for example), Vavity autonomously anchors your investment at that price (should the asset price decline) ensuring your investments are bear-market immune.
 And should the asset price increase, Vavity's anchored pricing system (VAPA) lifts so you ride profits on upswings and protect those profits during downswings.

 ***With Vavity, you set your investments and forget them (without worrying about bear-market losses).***